Help Save Children in Kenya

 Living in poverty and facing extreme hunger and a devastating food crisis, children in Kenya need your help.*

-- Only 74% of girls 15 and older are literate
+- 75% of girls 15 and older are literate

 - 21% of school-age children are out of school

 - 49 out of 1000 children die before their 5th birthday

 - 36% of people live in poverty

 Our Work for Children in Kenya

 In response to an extreme hunger crisis, Save the Children has been on the ground in Kenya since September 2016 conducting nutritional screenings and treatments in 149 sites in four of the driest counties in the north.
 Save the Children is among the lead agencies working with Kenya’s Humanitarian Partners Team at the national level to identify, treat and prevent hunger and malnutrition.

 Our teams are training health workers to identify and treat children for malnutrition and are providing infant- and child-feeding programs to mothers.
 We have rolled out screenings for malnutrition, reaching over 19,000 children five years old and younger, and more than 10,000 pregnant women.